ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 * Explain why psycopg3 is fast and why sqlalchemy is slow.
 * Talk about chunksize.
 What is used?
 Is there a sweet spot?

-This is an order-of-magnitude improvement but at ~30k inserts per second, we're still gonna have to wait ~0.8 years or almost 10 months for all the data to load.
+With multi-row inserts there's an order-of-magnitude improvement but at ~30k inserts per second, we're still gonna have to wait ~0.8 years or almost 10 months for all the data to load.

 # The `copy` statement